misd-service-development/guzzle-bundle/Resources/doc/plugins.md

 Caching
 -------

-The bundle provides the `misd_guzzle.cache.filesystem` service, which allows you to quickly take advantage of caching (by storing files in your `app/cache` folder).
+The bundle provides the `misd_guzzle.cache.filesystem` service, which allows you to quickly take advantage of caching.
 Simply add the service to your client:

     // MyBundle/Resources/config/services.xml